 Use of your Social Security Number

-The Board is pleased to offer applicants for renewal an option to providing their Social Security Numbers on the 2014 renewal application form.
+The Board is pleased that, since 2014, we have been able to offer applicants for renewal an option to providing their Social Security Numbers on the renewal application form.
 The Vermont Tax Department has agreed that it is not necessary to collect the SSN for each renewal cycle, and you now have the option to enter all zeroes in the field that asks you to enter your SSN.

-Please contact the Board with any questions or concerns you may have about this change for the 2014 Physician Renewal Cycle.
+Please contact the Board with any questions or concerns you may have about this new option.

 Physicians licensed by the Board of Medical Practice are now required to complete CME for license renewal.

 - The general requirement is for thirty (30) hours of AMA PRA Category 1TM credit during the period from December 1, 2014 to November 30, 2016.